jeffmeloy/py2dataset/README.md

 - Attributes of class: '{class_name}' in Python file: '{filename}'?
 - Variables defined in class: '{class_name}' in Python file: '{filename}'?
 - Inheritance of class: '{class_name}' in Python file: '{filename}'?
-- Inputs to method: '{method_name}' in class: '{class_name}' in Python file: '{filename}'?
+- Inputs to method: '{method_name}' in Python file: '{filename}'?
-- Docstring of method: '{method_name}' in class: '{class_name}' in Python file: '{filename}'?
+- Docstring of method: '{method_name}' in Python file: '{filename}'?
-- Calls made in method: '{method_name}' in class: '{class_name}' in Python file: '{filename}'?
+- Calls made in method: '{method_name}' in Python file: '{filename}'?
-- Returns from method: '{method_name}' in class: '{class_name}' in Python file: '{filename}'?
+- Returns from method: '{method_name}' in Python file: '{filename}'?

-If --use_llm, the dataset includes the llm response to the file_purpose question in the `--questions_pathname` file:
+If --use_llm, the dataset includes the llm response to the file_purpose question in the `--questions_pathname` file
-- '1) Describe the Purpose and Processing summary of Python file: `{filename}`; 2) Summarize the Significance of applicable Function, Class, and Method; 3) Explain what each Input, Output, and Variable does in the code.'

-If --use_llm and --detailed, the instruct dataset includes the llm assessment of the purpose and signicance of each of the code objects identified from parsing the AST.
+If --use_llm and --detailed, the dataset includes the purpose and signicance of each code object

 ## Code Structure